threlte/threlte/apps/docs/src/routes/core-transition/index.md

 In three.js objects are classes that are instantiated.
 These classes can receive one-time constructor arguments, e.g. `new THREE.SphereGeometry(1, 32)`.
 With threlte, constructor arguments are always passed as an array via `args`.
 If `args` change later on, the object must naturally get reconstructed from scratch.
 This is an expensive operation and should be avoided.

+- **Do the prop types change?**

+Yes, some prop types change.
+In the past it was possible to define `THREE.Vector3` props as objects.
+Because the `position` prop on a e.g. `THREE.Mesh` has a setter function, that type is the accepted type and nothing else.
+This means you will need to use an array for setting the position from now on: `<T.Mesh position={[1, 2, 3]} />`.
+It is my opinion that the _pierced props_ provide so much comfort, that you will not miss those object-based transform props: `<T.Mesh position.x={1} />`.
+The compatibility with `react-three-fiber` and `svelte-cubed` is a bonus.

 ## Attaching things

 Now there are situations where you'd want to `attach` some object to a property.
 Consider the following example: